FDlucifer/offensive-go-python-rust/README.md

  - Day 25： Let It Snow [AOC2015 in Rust]
  - Unwrapping nested for loops into chained expressions [AOC2015 in Rust]

+## golang (Adventure Of Code 2016)

+ - Day 1: No Time for a Taxicab
+ - Day 2: Bathroom Security
+ -

 # More Code coming soon......